djanowski/hasp/README.md

 OK, should I use this in production?
 ------------------------------------

-Of course not!
+Yes, you can use it in production.
+If you do, please [let me know][djanowski].

-Apparently there are [better solutions][postcss] now (although they all still require Node.js, a huge dependency for this simple problem, in my opinion).
+If you're still not sold on the idea, and are using Less or Sass, make yourself a favor and [switch to something better][postcss].
+Anyway, they all require Node.js, a huge dependency for this simple problem, in my opinion.

 What about minification?